robinbryce/mmriver-supplimental/if-you-go-down-to-the-woods-today.md

 ## The enormous ambition of providing provenance for all data that matters.

 These detailed technical considerations deny the bigger picture.
-If we want to live in a world where all "moments that mater" have verifiable, non-repudiable and tamper evident provenance, the scale is enormous.
+If we want a world where all data informing automated decision making has verifiable, non-repudiable and tamper evident provenance, the scale is enormous.
 If we take "only" all digital certificates as a yard stick, and conveniently ignore the cost of everything except putting them in a log, we already have a scale that challenges the operators of those specific kinds of logs.

 450,000 new certificates are added to logs [every hour](https://ct.cloudflare.com/), which is 125 per second, or 8ms per certificate.
 While this is theoretically under the 10ms we mentioned above, "other stuff" has to happen.
 And in any case, we are talking about general-purpose verifiable log data structures rather than limiting ourselves to digital certificate transparency.